Skip links

 Can you think of another riddle that would be better for practicing all of the words for family members?
 To find the answer to tricky brain teasers like this, you might need to draw a family tree.

 “Grandson of their great-grandfather, father of your brothers.
-For your cousins, they’re their uncle, and for your uncles, their brother.
+For your cousins, they’re their uncles, and for your uncles, their brothers.
 Who am I?”

 This is one of those funny Mexican riddles that sounds complicated, but in reality, it’s much easier than you think.
 In fact, for native speakers, it can be confusing as well, just because of how long it is.